Shrike-Lab/HomeLab-PDU-V1/README.md

 Full Video and build guide [here](youtube.com)

 ## Features:
-- 1U 10 inch form factor - 234mm Deep (9.2")
+- Variants for both 10" and 9"
-- 5x 65W USB-C outputs
+- 5 & 10 65W output options
-- Active cooling with 2x 40mm fans
+- All variants have cooling
 - Meanwell PSU
 - Built around XPM52C PD chips

 ## PCB: ##
 The PCB is 2 layers and 1.6mm.
 "PCB/1U Minilab PSU V2" folder contains both the source and production files.
-The production files can be uploaded to JLCPCB or PCBWAY for manufacturing or PCB assembly.
-PCB assembly is recommended unless you have capability to do reflow soldering.
+The production files can be uploaded to a site like JLCPCB or PCBWAY for manufacturing or PCB assembly.
+PCB assembly is recommended unless you have capability to do reflow or hot air soldering.
+All variants use the same base PCB.

 ## Housing: ##
 **Facia:**